Final-Full-Stack-Project-Team/T3A2-PartB-Readme/readme.md

 ![Alt text](docs/Backend-testing/Groups/Put-Group-name-many-spaces.png)

 When editing a group's name is successful:

 ![Alt text](docs/Backend-testing/Groups/Put-Group-name.png)

 When editing a group's members with a group member that is not found:

 ![Alt text](docs/Backend-testing/Groups/Put-Group-member-not-found.png)

 When editing a group's members and not having at least one group member:

 ![Alt text](docs/Backend-testing/Groups/Put-Group-members-empty.png)

 When editing group members is successful:

 ![Alt text](docs/Backend-testing/Groups/Put-Group-members.png)

-When editing both a group's name and its members are successful
+When editing both a group's name and its members are successful:

 ![Alt text](docs/Backend-testing/Groups/Put-Group-name-and-members.png)

 ### DELETE Groups